 4. Be prepared to arrive early and stay late

-The exact time frame depends on the airline, but when your kids fly alone, you will need to arrive at the airport very early.
-In most cases, unaccompanied minors cannot check-in online or at airport kiosks and need to check in at the counter.
-And you will need this extra time to check in, check your kid’s bags, and get the proper documentation to accompany your child to the gate.
+The exact time frame depends on the airline, but when your children travel alone, you will need to arrive at the airport very early.
+In most cases, unaccompanied minors cannot check-in online or at airport kiosks and need to check in at the airport ticket counter.
+And you will need this extra time to check in, check your kid’s bags, and get your gate pass which will allow you to accompany your child to the gate.

 In the case of delays, or if you are just curious, you can track your kid’s flight.
 I used both the airline’s app and FlightAware.
 It was fun viewing Buddy’s flight path.